-(c) A person may not make any date changes to reservations more than eight months in advance of the arrival date.
+(d) A person may not make any date changes to reservations more than eight months in advance of the arrival date.

-(d) Reservations made for six or more consecutive nights that are later shortened will be charged the nightly rate for each night removed in addition to an \$8 transaction fee for the change.
-This rule applies to shortening nights at the beginning of a reservation, not at the end of a reservation.
+(e) Reservations made for six or more consecutive nights that are later shortened will be charged the nightly rate for each night removed in addition to an \$8 transaction fee for the change.

-(e) A person must request a reservation change for campsites, deluxe and rustic cabins, deluxe and rustic yurts, tepees, and boat moorages three or more days in advance of the arrival date.
+(f) A person must request a reservation change for campsites, deluxe and rustic cabins, deluxe and rustic yurts, tepees, and boat moorages three or more days in advance of the arrival date.
 Changes are not permitted within three days of the arrival date.

-(f) A person requesting a reservation change for group camps, day use areas, meeting halls, lodges, Silver Falls Youth Camp, Silver Falls Ranches, Shore Acres Garden House, Pavilions, RV Group Areas, and other facilities as designated by the department must request the change at least 30 days prior to arrival date.
-Changes are not permitted within 30 days of the arrival date.
+(g) A person requesting a reservation change for group camps, day use areas, meeting halls, lodges, Silver Falls Youth Camp, Silver Falls Ranch House, Shore Acres Garden House, Pavilions, RV Group Areas, and other special facilities as designated by the department must request the change at least one month prior to arrival date.
+Changes are not permitted within one month of the arrival date.